Teranet/kingdorker/README.md

 # kingdorker
-simple first python script for downloading files from google using dorker.
+simple  python script for downloading files using google dorker.